 Toledo Bend – Zwolle, LA

-Toledo Bend stretches from north to south along the Louisiana/Texas border and is by far the largest, in area, of the spots listed here.
+Toledo Bend stretches from north to south along the Louisiana/Texas border and is by far the largest, in area, of the spots list.
 This fishing spot has an area of about 185,000 acres, making it the fifth largest man-made reservoir in the United States!

 Due to its size, there are virtually no limitations for outdoor and water-related recreation.
 The reservoir has hosted numerous professional fishing tournaments and world championships over the years.